praveenchiliveri6/static-code-analyzer-webservice/README.md

 We used a swagger to figure out RESTFull endpoints i,e GET,POST and other requests.The link for the swagger is given below http://localhost:8080/swagger-ui.html#/

-However, it will work only on our local machine.
-For the same API document swagger to work on your machine, you need to dump the entire code onto your eclipse IDE, run the application and then use the link with your localhost(with port number).
+For the same API document swagger to work on your machine, you need to dump run the batch file and then use the link with your localhost(with port number).

 AutoBuildTest.bat :

-This batch file will run all the maven commands along with simian(for duplicates) and jacoco(for code coverage).
+This batch file will run all the maven commands along with simian(for duplicates) and jacoco(for code coverage).then,it runs the spring-boot application.